Bira/octopus-carnival/_drafts/lphr-scene-04.md

 towards it.
 It's a signet ring hanging from a nail!
 She doesn't recognize the heraldry on it, but it's made of platinum and worth a pretty penny.

-- GM: $2500, to be exact.
+    [GM] $2500, to be exact.
 Jania succeeded at the Perception roll to spot the ring and the Merchant -4 roll to assess its value.
 She's also down 1 FP from the levitation spell.

 ### Down Below